openservicemesh/osm/Interfaces.md

 the development of the Service Mesh Controller in [this repository](https://github.com/deislabs/smc).

 The document is written with the following assumptions in mind:
-  - One-to-one relationship between Envoy proxy and a Service (no two services behind the same Envoy)
+  - One-to-one relationship between an [Envoy proxy](https://www.envoyproxy.io/docs/envoy/latest/intro/what_is_envoy) and a Service (no two services behind the same Envoy)
   - One-to-one relationship between an Endpoint (port and IP) and an Envoy proxy

 ## Endpoint Discovery Service

-This section describes the interfaces necessary to provide fully functioning Endpoint Discovery Service for an Envoy-based service mesh.
+This section focuses specifically on the interfaces required to implement a fully functioning Endpoint Discovery Service for an Envoy-based service mesh.

 ![Diagram](https://user-images.githubusercontent.com/49918230/72010157-4171be80-324f-11ea-886b-e08647cc1a6a.png)

 ([source](https://microsoft-my.sharepoint.com/:p:/p/derayche/EZRZ-xXd06dFqlWJG5nn2wkBQCm8MMlAtRcNk6Yuir9XhA?e=zPw4FZ))

+### EDS Building Blocks
-The building blocks for the proposed EDS server are:
+The components composing the EDS server are:
   - [Service Catalog](#service-catalog) - the heart of the service mesh controller merges the outputs of the [Mesh Topology](#mesh-topology) and [Endpoint Providers](#endpoint-providers) components.
 This component:
       - Keeps track of all services defined in SMI and the Endpoints serving these services
       - Maintains cache of `DiscoveryResponse` sructs sent to known Envoy proxies